 - 3. Toilets for public use shall be of the elongated style and the seats shall be solid plastic, non-porous and of the open front type.
 Refer to 248 CMR 10.10(5)(a) through (e). - 4.
 When a urinal(s) is provided in a toilet facility the floor areas one foot in front of the urinal lip and one foot on each side of the urinal and the wall areas to four feet above the finished floor surface, shall be protected by non-absorbent building products and material.
 Wood and fiber boards are prohibited in these areas.
 Refer to 248 CMR 10.10(7)(c). - 5.
 In a toilet facility with more than one toilet, or with a toilet and a urinal, each toilet shall be enclosed.
 Each urinal shall be side shielded for privacy. - 6.
-When two or more urinals are required, a shield shall be provided between urinals. - (o) Laundries.
+When two or more urinals are required, a shield shall be provided between urinals. (o) Laundries.
 Laundry facilities requirements.
 A washing machine connection that consists of a piping arrangement that includes a cold water supply, hot water supply and a sufficient drain connection shall be provided in conformance with the following: - 1.
-One and Two Family Dwelling: At least one washing machine connection. - 2.
-Multiple Dwellings: - a.
-Non-elderly Housing: In multiple dwellings that are not restricted to the elderly, one washing machine connection for every ten dwelling units, or fraction thereof. - b.
-Elderly Housing: In housing that is restricted to the elderly, one washing machine connection for every 20 dwelling units or faction thereof. - c.
+One and Two Family Dwelling.
+At least one washing machine connection. - 2.
+Multiple Dwellings. - a.
+Non-elderly Housing.
+In multiple dwellings that are not restricted to the elderly, one washing machine connection for every ten dwelling units, or fraction thereof. - b.
+Elderly Housing.
+In housing that is restricted to the elderly, one washing machine connection for every 20 dwelling units or fraction thereof. - c.
+Dormitories.
+In dormitories, one washing machine connection for every ten dwelling units or fraction thereof.
+For purposes of post-secondary school residential dormitories, the Board interprets one dwelling unit to be equivalent to four students. - d.
 The washing machine connection shall be located so that each occupant in the dwelling has access to the washing machine that may be affixed to the washing machine connection.